Harsh chemical drugs to rectify hormonal imbalance can ravage the body with their side effects.

 · Absence of menstruation: Amenorrhea

 Scanty menstruation may be caused by a deficiency of vitamin B, vitamin C and potassium.
-Hyperacidity and flatulence also hampers a steady menstrual flow, causing unwanted pain and discomfort.
+Hyperacidity and flatulence also hamper a steady menstrual flow, causing unwanted pain and discomfort.

 To prevent symptoms of PMS, Dr. Munnerah recommends deep breathing thrice a day, in vajrasana pose.